 Brandon University welcomes Canadian Forces personnel (including Reserve members), their spouses, and dependent children to join the university community and pursue a degree program.
 In recognition of the fact that a CF personnel’s or spouse’s program of study may be interrupted due to special circumstances, Brandon University has waived the regular residency requirements.
 For more information on this regulation, see the current Brandon University Undergraduate Calendar, Section 4.1.16.
 Brandon University also acknowledges that CF personnel attain university level learning gained though Canadian Forces training programs and courses.
 To assist in the assessment of this learning, CF members admitted to Brandon University are requested to arrange a meeting with the PLAR Coordinator (email@example.com) and submit a copy of their Member’s Personnel Resume Record.

-Whether starting a degree program or finishing an old one, you will need to select and schedule the various courses needed to complete your degree.
-Your choices are very important, since each degree program has very specific requirements as does the university, such as the Liberal Education Requirement.
-The Academic Advisors in Student Services are available to help you chose the right sort of courses so you can proceed well through your program.
-All new students are required to contact Student Services for advising. www.brandonu.ca/academic-advising/
+Academic Advisors in Student Services are available to help you chose the right sort of courses so you can proceed well through your program.
+All new students are required to contact Student Services for advising.

-Once you begin your classes, you may find that your study skills are a little rusty, so that some of your assignments may seem to be quite difficult to finish.
-Everyone experiences these kinds of problems at some point in school.
-However, as a BU student you have access to a full range of services offered in the Academic Skills Centre, including Writing, Math, and Learning Skills.
-The professional staff is ready to help you learn from these situations so in the future your next assignment might be easier to complete. www.brandonu.ca/student-services/academic-skills/
+Academic Skills – As a BU student you have access to a full range of services offered in the Academic Skills Centre, including Writing, Math, and Learning Skills.
+The professional staff is ready to help you learn from these situations so in the future your next assignment might be easier to complete.

-As an adult learner, you might already have a career goal in mind when starting your BU degree, but it can never hurt to discuss possible career options that are relevant to the wide array of degrees offered at Brandon University.
-The staff in Career Services is ready to assist in these decisions. www.brandonu.ca/student-services/careers/
+Career Services – As an adult learner, you might already have a career goal in mind when starting your BU degree, but it can never hurt to discuss possible career options that are relevant to the wide array of degrees offered at Brandon University.
+The staff in Career Services is ready to assist in these decisions.

-For adult learners who have a temporary disability or a recurrent or permanent condition that may hamper their academic work, Student Accessibility Services works to facilitate the needs of these individuals, in consultation with appropriate faculty and staff.
-Accommodation may include providing alternative testing methods and settings; arranging for alternative format materials; arranging a reader, tutor, or note-taker services; and ensuring accessible classrooms. www.brandonu.ca/student-services/student-accessibility-services/
+Student Accessibility Services – For adult learners who have a temporary disability or a recurrent or permanent condition that may hamper their academic work, Student Accessibility Services works to facilitate the needs of these individuals, in consultation with appropriate faculty and staff.
+Accommodation may include providing alternative testing methods and settings; arranging for alternative format materials; arranging a reader, tutor, or note-taker services; and ensuring accessible classrooms.

-Your experiences, values, interests, hopes and dreams are important to everyone on campus.
+Personal Counselling – Your experiences, values, interests, hopes and dreams are important to everyone on campus.
 Brandon University shares and celebrates in your success.
 However, sometimes life does not go as planned, and troubles interfere with your success as a student.
-Staff in Counseling Services provides a safe and confidential environment to deal with issues such as anxiety and stress, relationship and family issues, self-esteem, depression, sadness and loss.
-Students are referred to services in the community when necessary. www.brandonu.ca/student-services/personal-counselling/
+Staff in Counselling Services provides a safe and confidential environment to deal with issues such as anxiety and stress, relationship and family issues, self-esteem, depression, sadness and loss.
+Students are referred to services in the community when necessary.